In order to teach Level 2 to a single student, you will need these items:

 Your student will learn exciting new concepts, including three-letter blends, the jobs of Silent E, new phonograms, and methods for decoding multisyllable words – and continue to establish a firm foundation for a lifetime of learning.
 Every component of reading is taught: decoding (phonics and structural analysis), vocabulary, fluency, and comprehension.
 Below is a sampling in each area.

-Read words with soft C, as in race
+Read words with initial blends, as in step and flag

-Read words with soft G, as in gem
+Read words with final blends, as in next and lost

 Decoding (Structural Analysis)

 Learn syllable division rules for reading multisyllable words

 Read words with past tense ending ed, including all three sounds, as in wanted, snowed, and chipped